 Manage multiple Linux servers (4 free tools)!

-4 free tools to manage multiple Linux servers easily
+4 free tools to simplify Linux server management

 SSHing into different boxes to perform tasks like apt upgrades or restarting services is a killjoy.